signalcdn/16PF/README.md

 ## MVP

 Ironhack's Data Analytics bootcamp consists of 8 weeks of instruction, and 1 week to complete a final project.
 I aim to maximize both the personal interest in my project and the subsequent value should it yield opportunity.
 The potential audience of this project is a recruiter, so I will acknowledge that.
+If you're hiring me, you're going to want to know how I work and think, because I'm going to be doing a lot of it.

 I am a generalist extreme, and a Maven, as described in Malcolm Gladwell's ***Tipping Point***